violentmonkey/violentmonkey.github.io/content/api/gm.md

 *Since VM2.13.1*

-Appends and returns an element with the specified attributes.
+Appends and returns an element with the specified attributes with the primary purpose of circumventing a strict `Content-Security-Policy` that forbids adding inline code or style.

 ```js
 let element1 = GM_addElement(tagName, attributes);